Anyass3/stores-x/README.md

 It's for now a minimal implementation of the vuex

-It uses the svelte store
+It uses the svelte store( or your own custom svelte store)

 It makes working with svelte stores somewhat clean and organised